All Products

 3. Restart Hue.

-After you modify the configurations, you must run the following command to restart the Hue service for the modification to take effect:
+After you modify the configuration, you need to run the following command to restart the Hue service for the changes to take effect:

 sudo service hue restart